CloudgateStudios/BikeBuddy/fastlane/README.md

 Update the version number of all items in the project

 Needs to be invoked with version:numberHere
-### ios sendBuildToAppStore
+### ios bumpAndArchive
 ```
-fastlane ios sendBuildToAppStore
+fastlane ios bumpAndArchive
 ```
-Submit a new build to the App Store
+Create a new archive so its ready for App Store Submission

 This action does the following: